 Basker shared a few common mistakes he saw in his experience as a people operations practitioner, coach, and consultant:

 - Poorly defining what you're looking for.

-- A misguided narrative.
+- Using a misguided narrative.

 He also shared some ways to fix each of these mistakes: